Aftermath of the Falklands War: Impact on the Argentine Armed Forces

 The war's outcome had an indelible impact on the Argentine Armed Forces.
 The war destroyed the military's image as the "moral reserve of the nation" that they had maintained through most of the 20th century.
 After 1984, democratic governments in Argentina did not generally approve major military equipment purchases.
 Argentina's military spending has also been steadily reduced and as of 2010, its devotion of 0.9% of GDP to defence only exceeded Suriname within South America.
 Within the defence budget itself funding for training and even basic maintenance was significantly cut, a factor contributing to the accidental loss of the Argentine submarine San Juan in 2017.
-With the United Kingdom also taking active measures to restrict even modest Argentinian military modernization efforts, the result has been a steady erosion of Argentine military capabilities, with some arguing that Argentina had, by the end of the 2010s, ceased to be a capable military power.
+With the United Kingdom also taking active diplomatic measures to restrict even modest Argentine military modernization efforts, the result has been a steady erosion of Argentine military capabilities, with some arguing that Argentina had, by the end of the 2010s, ceased to be a capable military power.